Eating Disorders Therapists in Denver, CO

 I specialize in working with clients who struggle with eating disorders, body image distress, LGBTQ+ related issues, substance abuse, anxiety, depression, and trauma.

-I enjoy supporting people who are on their paths towards self-discovery, personal growth, and self-love.
+I enjoy supporting people on their paths towards self-discovery, personal growth, and self-love.
 I strive to create a collaborative relationship with my clients, working together to identify individual needs, challenges, and areas for growth and exploration.
 I focus on creating a safe and non-judgemental space to promote curiosity and openness.
 I am “compassionately directive” as I not only listen to what my clients share, I also advise and challenge.
 I integrate humor, metaphors, and analogies into my practice as I find them to be useful in understanding and connecting, allowing for an authentic relationship to develop.

 I specialize in working with clients who struggle with eating disorders, body image distress, LGBTQ+ related issues, substance abuse, anxiety, depression, and trauma.

-I enjoy supporting people who are on their paths towards self-discovery, personal growth, and self-love.
+I enjoy supporting people on their paths towards self-discovery, personal growth, and self-love.
 I strive to create a collaborative relationship with my clients, working together to identify individual needs, challenges, and areas for growth and exploration.
 I focus on creating a safe and non-judgemental space to promote curiosity and openness.
 I am “compassionately directive” as I not only listen to what my clients share, I also advise and challenge.
 I integrate humor, metaphors, and analogies into my practice as I find them to be useful in understanding and connecting, allowing for an authentic relationship to develop.

 (720) 410-5285 View (720) 410-5285